Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Introduction

-Our work in this paper contributes to this growing body of literature by studying a natural complex rank generalization of the BGG category $\cO$.
-The Deligne category $\rep{\GL_t}$ contains a tautological representation $V_t$ of categorical dimension $t$, and thus we define the general linear Lie algebra $\fgl_{t} := V \ox V^*$, an associative algebra given the structure of a Lie algebra internal to $\rep{\GL_t}$ via the usual commutator bracket.
-Unlike the classical case, the Lie algebra $\fgl_{t}$ does not admit an internal triangular decomposition.
-Instead, we choose a composition $t = t_1 + \cdots + t_n$ and consider a ``block triangular'' decomposition of $\fgl_{t}$.
-Then we can make sense of a parabolic subalgebra of ``block upper triangular matrices'' and, writing $\bt = (t_1,\ldots,t_n)$, we can define a \textit{parabolic category} $\cO^{\bt}$.
+This paper contributes to this growing body of literature by studying natural complex rank analogues of parabolic category $\cO$.
+The Deligne category $\rep{\GL_t}$ contains a tautological representation $V_t$ of categorical dimension $t$ which gives us the Lie algebra $\fgl_{t} := V_t \ox V_t^*$.
+The choice of complex numbers $t_1,\ldots,t_n$ satisfying $t = t_1 + \cdots + t_n$ yields a ``block triangular'' decomposition of $\fgl_{t}$ and a parabolic subalgebra of ``block upper triangular matrices.''
+Writing $\bt = (t_1,\ldots,t_n)$, we define an associated \textit{parabolic category} $\cO^{\bt}$.
 This category decomposes as a product of subcategories $\ots$ depending additionally on a sequence $\bs := (s_1,\ldots,s_n) \in \fk^n$ describing a character of the center of the Levi subalgebra of block diagonal matrices (see Definition \ref{defn:ots}).

-Many classical constructions in highest weight theory for Lie algebras can be generalized to the category $\ots$.
-In particular, we define Verma modules $\mts(\blambda)$, with ``highest weight'' given by a multipartition $\blambda = (\lambda_1,\ldots,\lambda_{2n})$, where each $\lambda_i$ is a partition.
-These Verma modules have unique simple quotients $\lts(\blambda)$ that classify all simple objects in $\ots$.
-In \cite{Etingof_complex_rank_2}, Etingof posed the following question.
+Many constructions in the classical category $\cO$ generalize to $\ots$.
+In particular, we define Verma modules $\mts(\blambda)$ with ``highest weight'' given by a multipartition $\blambda = (\lambda_1,\ldots,\lambda_{2n})$, where each $\lambda_i$ is a partition.
+These Verma modules have unique simple quotients $\lts(\blambda)$ classifying all simple objects in $\ots$.
+In \cite{Etingof_complex_rank_2}, Etingof posed the following basic problem regarding the structure of $\ots$.